katilp/opendata-howto-learningfromcms/_episodes/02-fair-principles.md

 objectives:
 - "Get a concrete understanding of FAIR principles."
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "FAIR principles offer good guidelines for making data reusable"
+- "It is not always easy to understand what they should mean for more complex research data"
 ---

-You have been told to provide open data.

-You have been told that open data need to be "FAIR": Findable, Accessible, Interoperable, Reusable.
-OK.

-Let's start with learning more about these FAIR principles.
+Open data are required to be "FAIR": Findable, Accessible, Interoperable, Reusable.
+Let us start with learning more about these FAIR principles.

 > ## Read quickly
 >